vhzy/HumanOmniV2/README.md

 </p>

 ## 🔥 News
 We are seeking self-motivated Research Interns and conducting Campus Recruitment in China.
-Please feel free to contact Tech Manager via WeChat (id: weixihan1)
+Please feel free to contact Tech Manager via E-mail (xihan.wxh AT alibaba-inc DOT com)

+[2025/07/18] Fixed some answers in file `src/open-r1-multimodal/data_config/Video-R1_rewrite.json`, sorry for these errors.

 [2025/07/01] We release training and evaluation codes, model weights, IntentBench, and training data in huggingface🤗 and modelscope🤖